Maple Bacon Jalapeno Pizza

 To make a restaurant style maple bacon jalapeno pizza at home, here’s what you’ll need to do:

 2. Prepare the toppings.
-Chop bacon into small pieces, then fry it over medium-high heat until crispy and drain on paper towels.
-Dice the jalapeno.
-Then gently combine the three cheeses in a bowl using your hands.
+Chop bacon into small pieces and cook, dice the jalapeno, and combine the three cheeses in a bowl using your hands.

 3. Assemble the pizza.
-Spread the sauce evenly over the stretched dough, leaving about a half-inch crust around the edge.
-Sprinkle the pizza with cheese, then top with bacon bits and jalapeno.
+Spread the sauce evenly over the stretched dough then sprinkle the pizza with cheese, bacon bits, and jalapeno.

 6. Slice and serve.
 Try using pizza scissors like these for easy, clean cuts.